 Bottled water means massive corporate profits—and less support for our public water.
 Multinational corporations like Nestlé Waters, PepsiCo and Coca-Cola sell single-use plastic bottles – waste that ends up in landfills and ultimately, litters our oceans – for thousands of times what it costs to get that water from the tap.
 While they market bottled water as a beverage of convenience, it’s coming at the expense of our public water infrastructure — which has provided affordable and convenient access to water for over a hundred years.

 We shouldn’t have to rely on corporations like Nestlé for this life-giving resource — water should be locally-managed by accountable authorities, like democratically-elected local governments.
-We oppose needlessly expensive bottled water in favor of affordable, safe tap water.
+We oppose needlessly expensive bottled water in favor of affordable, safe tap water service.

 Corporate Control of Water Systems